Grace Episcopal Church – Bremo Bluff, VA

 Fork Union Presbyterian Church – Fork Union, VA

-A beautiful Gothic church built in 1886 resisted stained glass all of those years, feeling it was inappropriate for it’s all-white color scheme.
+A beautiful Gothic church built in 1886 resisted stained glass all those years, feeling it was inappropriate for its all-white color scheme.
 We started this project by asking if we could place some sheets of glass in their windows.
-By “living” with stained glass they began to appreciate the warmth and beauty it contributed to their worship area.
-Soon there were three donors for memorial windows, each with a desired symbol, scripture, and memorial plaque for their loved one.
+By “living” with stained glass, they began to appreciate the warmth and beauty it contributed to their worship area.
+Soon there were three donors for memorial windows, each with a desired symbol, scripture, and commemorative plaque for their loved one.

 Faith In Christ Community Church – Orange, VA

-Simplicity can create a very powerful, emotional environment by allowing us to focus on what is important to us.
-Symbols spark our thoughts and feelings into interpretations that are meaningful to our lives.
-Color heightens our senses and emotions.
+Simplicity can create a compelling, emotional environment by allowing us to focus on what is important to us.
+Symbols spark our thoughts and feelings into interpretations that are meaningful to our lives, and color heightens our senses and emotions.

 Elk Hill Farm School Chapel – Goochland, VA

-The changing of the seasons surrounded by royal colors gives this stained glass window a balance of casualness and formality; a nice combination for a boy’s school.
-We cut holes in the window about the size of a quarter and inserted chandelier parts so when the sun moves, rays of light travel around the chapel.
+The changing of the seasons surrounded by royal colors gives this stained glass window a balance of casualness and formality, an excellent combination for a boy’s school.
+We cut holes in the window about the size of a quarter and inserted chandelier parts so that rays of light travel around the chapel when the sun moves.

 St. Peter Baptist Church – Glen Allen, VA

-Working with the stained glass committee, we were given symbols that were important to the congregation.
-Many of the symbols were from children’s educational materials and literature collected over the years.
-It was our job to use our expertise and skill to interpret these symbols in art glass.
+Working with the stained glass committee, we were given important symbols to the congregation.
+Many symbols were collected over the years from children’s educational materials and literature.
+Our job was to use our expertise and skill to interpret these symbols in art glass.